 I am a southern California native.
 I earned my Doctorate of Dental Surgery at Columbia University College of Dental Medicine.
 After graduating, I continued with my education in Washington D.C. at Children’s National Medical Center, in affiliation with George Washington University School of Medicine and Health Sciences.

 Treatment modalities are always evolving, and I try to stay up to date with all the latest technology, products, and procedures.
 I stay current by reading medical and dental journals and earning 30 hours of continuing education a year.
-Both Dr. Nichols and I lend our time to various educators, parent groups, and other doctors and dentists in the area to help them learn how to care for children and their oral health.
+I lend my time to various educators, parent groups, and other doctors and dentists in the area to help them learn how to care for children and their oral health.

 - American Dental Association

 - American Academy of Pediatric Dentistry

 - American Board of Pediatric Dentistry, Diplomate

 When I’m not working, I love spending time with my wife Sandra and my baby boy Gus.
 I enjoy staying physically active, whether it be in the gym, riding bikes around with my son, or running.